amirjalali65/ARMv8-CSIDH/README.md

 $ make
 ```
 ### Constant-time Executable
-Simply use `make` in the terminal:
+Use the following command in the terminal:
 ```sh
 $ make CONSTANT=TRUE
 ```